IVF (In Vitro Fertilization) and Treatment

 Patients who have tried all conventional treatments for infertility without success.

 Patients seeking conception through the process of egg and embryo donation.
 Our unit’s IVF success rates, which range from 20 to 30%, are similar to those of the top centres worldwide.

 There are five major steps in the IVF and embryo transfer sequence:

-To control the timing of egg ripening and to increase the chance of collecting substantial number of eggs, fertility drugs are prescribed according to each individual case.
-Before dertemining the egg retreival schedule, we perform an ultrasound of the ovaries to check the development of eggs and a blood/urine test to measure hormone levels.
-The retrieval procedure to obtain the eggs is performed trans-vaginally using a hollow needle guided by the ultrasound image (this is completely comfortable under adequate sedation and local anesthesia).
-Eggs are gently removed from the ovaries using the needle.
-This is called “follicular aspiration.”
-Its timing is crucial because the egg will not develop properly if it is collected too early; if too late, the egg also may develop poorly or may have already been released from the ovary and lost.
+Fertility medicines are provided in accordance with each individual case in order to regulate the period of egg ripening and increase the likelihood of collecting a significant number of eggs.
+We perform an ultrasound of the ovaries to evaluate the growth of the eggs and a blood/urine test to measure hormone levels before determining the egg retrieval timetable.
+Using a hollow needle and the ultrasound image as a guide, the trans-vaginal egg retrieval operation is carried out (this is completely comfortable under adequate sedation and local anesthesia).
+The needle is used to delicately retrieve eggs from the ovaries.
+“Follicular aspiration” is the term used for this.
+The egg will not develop properly if it is gathered too early, and if it is retrieved too late, the egg may have have been expelled from the ovary and lost.

 Our embryologists quickly identify the eggs in our specialised IVF laboratory.
 To enable fertilisation, they are put in incubators alongside the sperm.
 The fertilised eggs—now known as embryos—are carefully inspected at regular intervals to make sure that fertilisation and cell division have occurred.